Loomly/s3_asset_deploy/README.md

 Since it's yielding to the block after uploading, but before cleaning, the block is an ideal place to perform a deploy, especially if it's a rolling deploy across multiple servers.
 If you want to perform an upload or a clean without using `#deploy`, you can call `#upload` or `#clean` directly.
 For more configuration options, see below.

 ### Initializing [`S3AssetDeploy::Manager`](https://github.com/Loomly/s3_asset_deploy/blob/main/lib/s3_asset_deploy/manager.rb)
-You'll need to initialize `S3AssetDeploy::Manager` with an S3 bucket name and optionally:
+You'll need to initialize `S3AssetDeploy::Manager` with an S3 bucket name and **optionally**:

 - **s3_client_options** (Hash) -> A hash that is passed directly to [`Aws::S3::Client#initialize`](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Client.html#initialize-instance_method) to configure the S3 client.
 By default the region is set to `us-east-1`.
 - **logger** (Logger) -> A custom logger.
 By default things are logged to `STDOUT`.
 - **local_asset_collector** (S3AssetDeploy::LocalAssetCollector) -> A custom instance of `S3AssetDeploy::LocalAssetCollector`.
 This allows you to customize how locally compiled assets are collected.
 - **upload_options** (Hash) -> A hash consisting of options that are passed directly to [`Aws::S3::Client#put_object`](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Client.html#put_object-instance_method) when each asset is uploaded.
 By default `acl` is set to `public-read` and `cache_control` is set to `public, max-age=31536000`.
+- **remove_fingerprint** (Lambda) -> Lambda for overriding how fingerprints are removed from asset paths.
+Fingerprints need to be removed during the cleaning process in order to group versions of the same file.
+If no Lambda is provided, [`S3AssetDeploy::AssetHelper.remove_fingerprint`](https://github.com/Loomly/s3_asset_deploy/blob/main/lib/s3_asset_deploy/asset_helper.rb#L8) is used by default.

 Here's an example: